trentnbauer/Radarr-Schedularr/README.md

 #### THIS PROJECT WAS VIBE CODED BY GEMINI

-I wanted to automate adding and removing themed movies, eg Christmas movies in December.
+I wanted to automate adding and removing themed movies, eg Christmas movies added in late November and removed early Jan.

 # Schedule your Radarr lists!
 Please refer to the example compose file for a Halloween and Christmas schedule.
 These 2 look for lists named "halloween" and "christmas" - pretty straight forward.